Top 10 Virtual Assistant Tools (Free + Paid)

 Dropbox is a secure cloud storage tool that makes it easy for Virtual Assistants to share files with clients, back up work and access documents from any device.

 When I’d been working as a Virtual Assistant for a while, I realised I needed a more secure way to back up my computer and access my files from anywhere.
 That’s when I started using Dropbox.
-In the beginning, the free plan with 2GB of storage was perfect for storing documents, but that changed when a client shared their Dropbox folder with me.
-When a client shares their folder, those files count against your storage limit.
-I hit my 2GB cap quickly and had to upgrade.
+In the beginning, I used Dropbox Free, which gives you 2GB of storage, perfect for storing a few documents when you first start out, but things changed when a client shared their Dropbox desktop app folder with me.
+Shared files count against your storage limit, so I hit my 2GB cap quickly and had to upgrade.

 Now, I have four clients who use Dropbox, so upgrading was a no-brainer.

-I’m currently on Dropbox Plus, which costs me £95.88/year and gives me 2TB of storage — far more than I’ll use anytime soon.
+I moved to Dropbox Plus, which costs me £95.88/year and gives me 2TB of storage, far more than I’ll use anytime soon.
 I also tried Microsoft OneDrive, but it slowed down my PC, so I removed it and stuck with Dropbox.

 Pros